znarkd/Noodle/README.md

 # Noodle
-Use Noodle to construct dynamic data views of tabular data.
-It provides set-based data retrieval and updates without SQL.
+Use Noodle as an in-memory database for your JavaScript application.
+With it, one can construct dynamic data views of tabular data.
+Noodle provides set-based data retrieval and updates without SQL.

 Noodle may be used with any array-like object.